Password Authentication for Amazon RDS and S3

 The necessary permissions are granted using the AmazonRDSFullAccess AWS managed policy.

-2. Set up an RDS Instance
+Set Up an RDS Instance

-Develocity is compatible with PostgreSQL versions 14 through 17.
+Develocity is compatible with PostgreSQL versions 14 through 18.
 The minimum storage space required is 250 GB with 3,000 or more IOPS.

-B. Create a Security Group
+Create a Security Group

 Before creating the database, you have to create a security group in the VPC you want to use.

-You can use a different VPC, but you will need to make the RDS instance accessible from your cluster (for example, by peering the VPCs).
+You can use a different VPC, but you need to make the RDS instance accessible from your cluster (for example, by peering the VPCs).

 To create the Security Group, run: